Looking for Coastal Maine Without the Crowds? Start Here

 This is a great place to visit for those who love meandering drives through the coastline.
 Even the seemingly “distant” fishing village of Corea is just 8 miles from Winter Harbor.
 Also, Gouldsboro had a place in African-American history when Thomas Frazer settled here to sell salt to ships.

-A little further east, the Maine Coastal Islands National Wildlife Refuge unfolds before you with local vendors offering guided puffin tours to the islands.
+A little further east, the Maine Coastal Islands National Wildlife Refuge Complex unfolds before you with local vendors offering guided puffin tours to the islands.
 At Corea Heath, explore the connecting Grand Marsh to look for the beavers.

 With a growing tourism base, it’s no wonder many people search for “beautiful places in Maine that aren’t crowded.”

-In fact, even the long-stated statistic saying Maine has 228 miles of shoreline isn’t quite as accurate when looking at it from an adventure perspective.
 Maine has nearly 3,500 miles of tidal shoreline when you add inlets, bays, coves, islands, tidal rivers, and islands.
 Your coastal Maine escape is waiting on one of those miles!

 have you ever heard of a place called Pleasant Point?